danish american history a chronological perspective

 1911 - Solvang, California founded by Danish settlers.
 In 1906, Danish Lutheran pastor and Grand View College President Benedict Nordentoft, together with Jens M. Gregersen, a pastor from Kimballton, Iowa, and Peder P. Hornsyld, a lecturer at Grand View, had discussed the possibility of creating a new Danish colony with a dedicated Lutheran church and school on the west coast.
 In 1910, together with other Danish-Americans, they created the Danish-American Colony Company in San Francisco.
 Later that year, suitable land was found in the Santa Ynez Valley northwest of Santa Barbara.
-On January 23, 1911, the contract was signed and Solvang was founded.
+On January 12, 1911, the land purchase was completed.

 1912 - Rebild National Park Society established by Danish immigrant Max Henius in Chicago, Illinois.
 Celebration each July 4 in the Rebild Hills near Aalborg, Denmark to recognize the friendship between Denmark and the United States.

 1917 - Denmark sells the Danish West Indies (now the U.S. Virgin Islands) to the United States for $25 million.

 1923 - Northwest Danish Association established.
 Beginning as an elderly care home, the Northwest Danish Association now provides active cultural centers, lending libraries, public programs and services for the Northwest in both Portland, Oregon and Seattle, Washington.